staltz/staltz.com/_posts/2016-03-16-all-js-libraries-should-be-authored-in-typescript.md

 Immutable.js actually is a [good example](http://facebook.github.io/immutable-js/docs/#/List) of thoroughly considering the types of its API, written in TypeScript.
 Also React's documentation carefully considers the types in its API, e.g. [here](http://facebook.github.io/react/docs/glossary.html#nodes-and-elements).

+<h2 id="better-autocomplete" class="hr"><span class="hr">BETTER AUTOCOMPLETE</span></h2>

+Some editors and IDEs make use of type definitions to provide better code intelligence and autocomplete features, even when the project is authored in JavaScript.

+This happens at least in [Visual Studio Code](https://code.visualstudio.com/Docs/languages/javascript#_rich-editing-support).

 <h2 id="more-reliable-libraries" class="hr"><span class="hr">MORE RELIABLE LIBRARIES</span></h2>

 Types are there whether you like it or not.
 APIs never accept "whatever" and output "whatever".
 There are always preconditions and postconditions.
 Good library APIs have good contracts.